Britannia Removals

 Interesting Facts About the Czech Republic

-• The Czech Republic is famous for its numerous spa towns, like Karlovy Vary for example.
+• The Czech Republic is famous for its numerous spa towns, such as Karlovy Vary.

 • The Czech Republic is ranked very high for freedom of press.